 In third grade, students will learn to sing with a full, relaxed tone, and learn to blend with the group while singing rounds.
-Third graders will study the recorder and glockenspiel, and continue to learn to read and write standard notation and analyze musical forms and structures.
+Third graders will study the recorder and glockenspiel, and continue to learn to read and write standard notation.
 Students will compose and notate pieces, learning the basics of what makes a singable melody.
 The classroom theme provides opportunities for an exploration of music from many cultures.
-Students are exposed to folk and classical styles of Italy and China through listening and experimentation with movement, traditional instruments, and vocal styles.
+Students are exposed to folk and classical styles of Italy, India and China through listening and experimentation with movement, traditional instruments, and vocal styles.